-On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in Senate Bill 5153, as amended before the Senate Rules Committee.
+On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in House Bill 1807, as passed by the House on March 2, 2017, and scheduled to be heard before the Senate State Government Committee on March 22, 2017.
 Specifically, I write to note several significant legal concerns raised by the bill, which proposes amendments to Washington's campaign finance laws.
 Aside from raising serious public policy concerns, these weaknesses could subject the state to costly litigation.

-The Center for Competitive Politics is a nonpartisan, nonprofit 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
-It was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
+The Center for Competitive Politics is a nonpartisan, § 501(c)(3) nonprofit organization dedicated to protecting and defending the First Amendment political rights of speech, assembly, and petition.
+The Center was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
 In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
-For instance, we presently represent nonprofit, incorporated educational associations in challenges to state campaign finance laws in Colorado, Delaware, and Utah.
-We are also involved in litigation against the state of California.
+Just this past year, we secured judgments in federal court that struck down laws in the states of Colorado and Utah for violating the First Amendment.
+We are also currently involved in litigation in California, Missouri, and against the federal government.

 This legislation proposes a new and stunningly broad definition of "incidental committee" - by definition, organizations that only minimally involve themselves in electoral politics - and proposes to treat these organizations similarly to "political committees" - by definition, groups organized specifically to involve themselves in electoral politics.
-This new definition proposed in S.B.
-5153 is of dubious constitutionality under the First Amendment for four primary reasons: (1) it ignores decades of jurisprudence establishing the necessity of a "major purpose" test; (2) it places a regulatory burden on many moderately-sized organizations in defiance of recent judicial precedent; (3) it dilutes the value of disclosure by perversely creating "junk disclosure"; and (4) it may subject individuals to harassment based on their political beliefs.
+This new definition proposed in H.B.
+1807 is of dubious constitutionality under the First Amendment for four primary reasons: (1) it ignores decades of jurisprudence establishing the necessity of a "major purpose" test; (2) it places a regulatory burden on many moderately-sized organizations in defiance of recent judicial precedent; (3) it dilutes the value of disclosure by perversely creating "junk disclosure"; and (4) it may subject individuals to harassment based on their political beliefs.
 As currently drafted, this bill even appears to force certain 501(c)(3) charitable organizations to report the names and home addresses of their significant supporters to the government, even though (c)(3)s by their very nature are forbidden from engaging in political activity.
-Moreover, because the measure references other vague provisions in existing state law, such as the definitions of "contribution," "election campaign," "expenditure," and "political advertising," and the undefined terms "support" and "opposition," the measure suffers from additional infirmities not present on its face.
+Moreover, because the measure references other vague provisions in existing state law, such as the definitions of "contribution," "election campaign," "expenditure," and "political advertising," and the undefined terms "support" and "opposition," the measure suffers from additional weaknesses not present on its face.